uc-berkeley-w215/fall2020/schedule/unit-07.md

   - Prepare to discuss your progress on your project proposal so you can get more feedback before it’s due at Unit 8.

-### About the midterm

-It will be open book; topics to include (but not limited to):

-  - Readings

-  - Types of experiments (Survey, Interview, Lab, Field, Focus group, etc.)

-  - Sources of bias, alternative hypotheses, and other methodological limitations

-  - Statistical tests

-  - Ethics

 ### Synchronous discussion agenda

   - Questions about midterm (10 minutes, Stuart)